kronosvamsi/HappyShop_render/Readme.md

 ## This is a Ecommerce application.
 FAST API provides power as a backend.
-Deployed in Google cloud
+Deployed in render